Kermit-UGent/ModSim/README.md

-# ModSim
+# Modeling and Simulation

-Course Modelling and Simulation for Bioscience Engineers at UGent
+Course Modelling and Simulation for Bioscience Engineers at UGent.

+🚧 Work in progress till 2025.